 If you're moving to a country where DKMS operates we will be able to transfer your registration, with your consent.
 If you're moving outside of one of these countries, we can advise you on how to continue being a donor after you move.

-DKMS currently operates in Germany, Poland, US, Chile and India.
+DKMS currently operates in Germany, Poland, US, Chile, India and South Africa.

 Email us with the details of your move so we can update our records.Moving Abroad